torvalds/linux/Documentation/x86/boot.rst

     __u64 addr;
   };

   The type member is a SETUP_INDIRECT | SETUP_* type.
-However, it cannot be SETUP_INDIRECT itself since making the setup_indirect a tree structure could require a lot of stack space in something that needs to parse it and stack space can be limited in boot contexts.
+However, it canyest be SETUP_INDIRECT itself since making the setup_indirect a tree structure could require a lot of stack space in something that needs to parse it and stack space can be limited in boot contexts.